-I will put together option blocks that allow as many students as possible to study their preferred options, within the constraints.
+I will put together option blocks that allow as many students as possible to study their preferred options, within the constraints of staffing, rooms and resources.

 I will do my best to ensure as many of you as possible are able to study your preferred choices, however it may be necessary for you to study your reserve choice or choose an alternative option.
 Should this be the case, I will speak with you to agree the final combination of subjects.